Deploy AI Apps: From Localhost to Production in 60 Min (2026)

 COPY . .

-# Non-root user for security
+# Run as non-root user for security

 RUN adduser --disabled-password --gecos '' appuser